Kids Planet Circle Logo

 21 April 2022

 This Stress Awareness Month, we take a closer look at some of the tell-tale signs seen when children are suffering from stress, as well as ways to help them (and you as parents) cope.
-You can find extra tips in our latest podcast about managing stress.

-Stressors
+Common Childhood Stressors

-According the NHS, children often find change difficult and may become anxious following a house move or when starting at nursery or school.
+According to the NHS, children often find change difficult and may become anxious following a house move or when starting at nursery or school.

 Family arguments and conflict can also make children feel insecure and anxious, and children who have had a distressing or traumatic experience may suffer from anxiety afterwards.

-From animals, and sights, to sounds, and people, children’s stressful feelings have to be felt and processed for them to move on, and develop the skill of dealing with different situations.
+From animals and sights, to sounds and people, children’s stressful feelings have to be felt and processed for them to move on and develop the skill of dealing with different situations.

-Signs of stress in children
+Signs of Stress in Children

 You may spot a number of these key signs that your child is suffering with stress and anxiety:

-• Increased aggression
+Increased aggression

-• Bed wetting
+Bed wetting

-• Nightmares or sleeping problems
+Nightmares or sleeping problems

-• Trouble concentrating
+Trouble concentrating

-• Being more clingy than usual
+Being more clingy than usual

-How to help…
+How to Help at Home

 When your child is having strong emotions, it is important to listen to them and validate, yet avoid offering too much attention and creating a deeper fear.
 Learn to listen to your child without being critical or trying to solve the problem right away.

-Mindfulness
+2. Practice Mindfulness

 It’s important to spend calm, relaxed time with your children.
 Help your child burn off energy in a positive, calming way: deep breathing exercises, listening to soothing music, stretching, or yoga.

-Routines
+3. Maintain Routines

 Distraction can be helpful for young children.
 For example, if they are anxious about going to nursery, you might like to play games on the way there, such as seeing who can spot the most yellow cars on the road.

-For older children, you can turn an empty tissue box into a ‘worry box’ and help your child to write about or draw their worries and “post” them into the box for sorting out together at the end of the week.
+A ‘worry doll’ can help you encourage your child to tell the doll their fears, popping it under their pillow so the doll holds onto the worry for them.
+For older children, turn an empty tissue box into a ‘worry box’.
+Help them write or draw their worries and “post” them into the box for sorting out together at the end of the week.

-You can find more guidance for helping children with anxiety on the Young Minds website, and be sure to seek help or advice from a health care provider, counsellor, or therapist when signs of stress do not decrease or disappear.
+Always be sure to seek help or advice from a health care provider, counsellor, or therapist when signs of stress do not decrease or disappear.

 Share

-© Copyright 2024 Kids Planet Nurseries - All Rights Reserved.
+© Copyright 2026 Kids Planet Nurseries - All Rights Reserved.